euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 .. class:: abstract

-   The pyFAI package has been designed to reduce X-ray diffraction images into powder diffraction curves to be further processed by scientists (like Rietveld refinement, ...).
+   The pyFAI package has been designed to reduce X-ray diffraction images into powder diffraction curves to be further processed by scientists.
    This contribution describes how to convert an image into a radial profile using the Numpy package, how the process was accelerated using Cython.
    The algorithm was parallelised, needing a complete re-design to benefit